By Priyan Garg, Amity University, Uttar Pradesh

 In almost all legal systems, the judges take guidance from the previous decisions on the point, and rely upon them.
 But the authority of such decisions is not the same in all the legal systems.
 In most of the countries including India, acquire their knowledge of the law through decisions of higher tribunals than from anything else.
 Such decisions are compiled and published in reports.
 These reports are considered to be very valuable from the legal literature perspective.
 These decisions are very efficient in deciding cases of subsequent cases of similar nature.
 They are called judicial precedents or precedents.

 Definition of precedent

-In loose sense it includes merely reported case law which may be cited & followed by courts.
+According to Salmond, ‘in a loose sense, it includes merely reported case law which may be cited & followed by courts.’

 According to Bentham precedents are ‘Judge made Law.’

 In general, in the judicial field, it means the guidance or authority of past decisions for future cases.
 Only such decisions as lay down some new rule or principle are called judicial precedents.
 The application of such judicial decisions is governed by different principles in different legal systems.
 These principles are called ‘Doctrine of Precedent’.
 For this case to be held, first such precedents must be reported, maybe cited and may probably be followed by courts.
 Secondly, the precedent under certain circumstances must be followed.

 Thus it can be inferred that precedents are:

 - Guidance or authority of past decisions for future cases.

 - Precedents must be reported, maybe cited and may probably be followed by courts.